Inteli-College/2025-1A-T03-G34-PUBLICO/docs/docs/M14/Financial Analysis/ROI and Financial.md

 The table below presents an estimated budget for a similar-scale project, lasting one year.
 These costs include employee-related expenses, such as salaries and benefits, adjusted according to local labor laws.
 Equipment-related expenses are also included.
 Figures were calculated using average salaries from trusted sources such as Catho Profissões and Glassdoor Salaries.
 In addition, values were adjusted to reflect the true cost of hiring under the CLT labor regime, using tools like iDinheiro to ensure realistic and market-aligned estimates.

+> This is a **preliminary financial analysis**, based on estimated values.
+It **does not yet reflect the real and final costs** of the system, as the model has not been fully trained with real data from field-deployed cameras.
+Costs may vary once the system is implemented and expanded into production environments.

 ## Labor Cost Table

 | Role                 | Avg.
 Monthly Salary | Weekly Hours | Duration (months) | Total Cost       |